Boords Logo

 But it's more than just a checklist; it's a roadmap that guides the entire team, ensuring that the director's vision is captured precisely and that no details are missed.
 Without a detailed shot list, a production can easily go off track, wasting valuable time and resources.
 Whether you're an industry professional or an amateur just starting out, understanding and utilizing a shot list is paramount to the success of your video-making venture.

-We've created a free shot list template that you can use with Google Sheets or Microsoft Excel.
+Before you dive into shot list software, we've created a free shot list template that you can use with Google Sheets or Microsoft Excel.
 This free shot list download is perfect for any kind of film production – from short films to music videos, and everything in between.

 Google Sheets Shot List Template